 If you’re in the US, you probably heard of the Texas Longhorn football team.
 But you won’t ever forget the first time you see a Texas Longhorn in person, as their horns can grow as long as 7 feet from tip to tip.

 They live for about 10 years and they can weigh from 350 to 800 pounds.
-They’re diurnal 9active during the daytime), and they just need hay and grass.
+They’re diurnal active during the daytime), and they just need hay and grass.

-You don’t buy these animals for their meat, even though the standard Texas longhorn lean beef is known for its low fat, cholesterol, and calories.
-These minis are companion animals, and they’re meant for show and as pets.
+You don’t buy these animals for their meat, even though people recognize the standard Texas longhorn lean beef for its low fat, cholesterol, and calories.
+In many cases, these minis are companion animals.
+They are excellent show animals and pets.

-They’re so small you don’t needs as much acreage, and because of their gentle temperament you don’t have to worry about them hurting your children.
+They’re so small you don’t needs as much acreage, and because of their gentle temperament they are generally safe around children when they are cared for properly.

 Miniature Scottish Highland

-That’s what the Highland breed is known for.
-Their looks are just so distinctive, and when that look is in a miniature version the cuteness score is off the charts.
+People admire the Highland breed for their distinctive looks, and when that look is in a miniature version the cuteness score is off the charts.
 They’re just so adorable.
-It’s why calves go for about $6,500 even when they’re not registered.
+It’s why calves go for about $6,500 even, registered or not.

 But they’re not purely just for decoration, and there are advantages to raising them in your small farm.
-They exhibit all the major traits of their bigger counterparts, except their smaller food and acreage requirements can be more suited to owners of smaller farms.
+They exhibit all the major traits of their bigger counterparts.

-- They’re known for their longevity, self, sufficiency, and hardiness.
+Longevity, self, sufficiency, and hardiness are traits to portray them.
 You can raise them in any state in America and they’ll thrive, although for best results you should get your miniature Highland from a farm with a climate that’s similar to your own.

-- The Highland breed has been living with humans for hundreds upon hundreds of years, and they’re no problem at all.
 The early Scots would even keep them in their homes during the winter, with a woven wattle fence to keep the cattle and human areas separate inside.
-They’re docile, calm, and not so easily spooked.
+Highlands are docile and calm.
+They do not spook easily.
 Despite their long horns, they’re very easy to work with.

-- They calve easily, and calving difficulty like dystocia is very uncommon.
-They can produce well into their late teens, so you don’t need to replace the herd frequently.
-Once they give birth, they’re very protective and devoted mothers.
+They calve easily, and calving difficulty like dystocia is very uncommon They can produce well into their late teens, so you don’t need to replace the herd frequently.
+Once they give birth, they protect and devoted themselves to their young.